sajari/sdk-react/README.md

 // Create a client for making API requests. const client = new Client(project, collection);
 const tracking = new Tracking();
+tracking.clickTokens("url");

-// Create a pipeline for handling the "website" pipeline. const pipeline = new Pipeline(client, "website");
+// Create a pipeline for maing search calls. const pipeline = new Pipeline(client, pipelineName, tracking);

 // Pipeline parameters are defined in values. const values = new Values();